Cookie Notice

 Cookie settings in Safari web and iOS

-Please, note that you can delete already accepted cookies at a browser level at any time.
+Please note that you can delete already accepted cookies at a browser level at any time.
 In such a way you can withdraw your already given consent at a browser level.

-4. Tracking technologies used in our emails
+5. Tracking technologies used in our emails

-4.1 Our emails may contain tracking pixels that identify if and when you have opened an email that we have sent you, how many times you have read it and whether you have clicked on any links in that email.
+5.1 Our emails may contain tracking pixels that identify if and when you have opened an email that we have sent you, how many times you have read it and whether you have clicked on any links in that email.
 This helps us measure the effectiveness of our marketing email campaigns, make the emails we send to you more relevant to your interests and to understand if you have opened and read any important administrative emails we might send you.

-4.2 Most popular email clients will allow you to block these pixels by disabling certain external images in emails.
+5.2 Most popular email clients will allow you to block these pixels by disabling certain external images in emails.
 You can do this through the settings on your email client – these generally give you the option of choosing whether emails will display “remote images”, “remote content” or “images” by default.

-4.3 Some browsers also give you the option of downloading and installing extensions that block pixels and other tracking technologies.
+5.3 Some browsers also give you the option of downloading and installing extensions that block pixels and other tracking technologies.

-5. How do we use Interest Based Advertising on our Website?
+6. How do we use Interest Based Advertising on our Website?

-5.1 We participate in interest-based advertising and use third party advertising companies to serve you targeted advertisements based on your browsing history and use of our Website.
+6.1 We participate in interest-based advertising and use third party advertising companies to serve you targeted advertisements based on your browsing history and use of our Website.
 We may share, or we may permit third party online advertising networks, social media companies and other third party services to collect information about your use of our Website over time so that they may play or display ads of our products or services, on other websites, apps or services you may use (including Facebook), and on other devices you may use.

-5.2 Typically, but not always, this information is collected through cookies and similar tracking technologies.
+6.2 Typically, but not always, this information is collected through cookies and similar tracking technologies.
 These third parties may collect mobile identifiers, such as the ID for Advertising for iOS (IDFA), Google Advertising ID, as well as your device’s IP address, information about other applications on your device, your location, information about your use of our Website and information about which adverts you have seen or clicked on.

-5.3 We and our third party partners use this information to make the advertisements you see online more relevant to your interests, as well as to provide advertising-related services such as reporting, attribution, analytics and market research.
+6.3 We and our third party partners use this information to make the advertisements you see online more relevant to your interests, as well as to provide advertising-related services such as reporting, attribution, analytics and market research.

-5.4 We may also use certain forms of display advertising and other advanced features through Google Universal Analytics, such as Remarketing with Google Analytics, Google Display Network Impression Reporting, and Google Analytics Demographics and Interest Reporting.
+6.4 We may also use certain forms of display advertising and other advanced features through Google Universal Analytics, such as Remarketing with Google Analytics, Google Display Network Impression Reporting, and Google Analytics Demographics and Interest Reporting.
 These features enable us to use first-party cookies (such as the Google Analytics cookie) [and third party cookies (such as the DoubleClick advertising cookie)] or other third party cookies together to inform, optimise, and display ads based on your past visits to our Website.
-You may control your advertising preferences or opt out of certain Google advertising products by visiting the Google Ads Preferences Manager, currently available at https://google.com/ads/preferences or by vising NAI’s online resources at http://www.networkadvertising.org/choices.
+You may control your advertising preferences or opt out of certain Google advertising products by visiting the Google Ads Preferences Manager, currently available at https://google.com/ads/preferences or by visiting NAI’s online resources at http://www.networkadvertising.org/choices.

-5.5 We and our third party partners may also link your various devices so that content you see on one device can result in relevant advertising on another device.
+6.5 We and our third party partners may also link your various devices so that content you see on one device can result in relevant advertising on another device.
 We do this by collecting information about each device you use when you use our Website.
 We may also work with third party partners who employ tracking technologies, or the application of statistical modelling tools, to determine if two or more devices are linked to a single user or household.
 We may share a common account identifier (such as user ID) with third party advertising partners to help recognise you across devices.
 We and our partners can use this cross-device linkage to serve interest-based advertising and other personalised content to you across your devices, to perform analytics and to measure the performance of our advertising campaigns.

-5.6 You may be able to limit the use of these identifiers for interest-based advertising on a particular device through the settings on your device by selecting “limit ad tracking” (iOS) or “opt out of interest-based ads” (Android).
+6.6 You may be able to limit the use of these identifiers for interest-based advertising on a particular device through the settings on your device by selecting “limit ad tracking” (iOS) or “opt out of interest-based ads” (Android).
 You may also be able to opt out of some, but not all, interest-based ads served by mobile ad networks by visiting http://youradchoices.com/appchoices and downloading the mobile AppChoices app.

-5.7 To learn more about interest-based advertising and how you may be able to opt out of some of this advertising, you may wish to visit:
+6.7 To learn more about interest-based advertising and how you may be able to opt out of some of this advertising, you may wish to visit:

 (a) the Network Advertising Initiative’s online resources, at http://www.networkadvertising.org/choices;